dsmsuite/dsmsuite.github.io/about.md

 # Credits

-The DSM suite is based on the source code of the [DSM plugin for Visual Studio](https://github.com/tecsoft/dsm-vs-addin) developed by Tom Carter.
+The DSM suite was initially based on the source code of the [DSM plugin for Visual Studio](https://github.com/tecsoft/dsm-vs-addin) developed by Tom Carter.
 This open source DSM implementation provided the best starting point for developing the DSM tool suite.

 # History